magento/pagebuilder-docs/docs/styling/how-to-configure-styling-options.md

 </h2>
 ```

-As mentioned, you can override the `<css>` node to map it to a different field name and/or type.
-You just can't use it more than once per element.
+As mentioned, you can override the `<css>` node to map it to a different field name and/or field type (like a selector control).
+You just can't apply the `<css>` node more than once per element.

 Regardless of the limitation, you can still use the `<css>` node to provide creative styling options for a content type.
 For example, if a merchant has a set of standard CSS classes they use during the year for holidays, you could map the `<css>` node to a `select` field that allows end users to choose from sets of merchant-approved classes with descriptive names, like Halloween styling, Christmas styling, and so on.